SDCalvo/mcp-ui-bridge/README.md

 ## Using `mcp-ui-bridge` as a Library

-The `mcp-ui-bridge` package is designed to be used as a library within your own Node.js projects, allowing you to create a custom MCP server that bridges your web application to LLMs.
+The `mcp-ui-bridge` package is designed to be used as a library within your own projects, allowing you to create a custom MCP server that bridges your web application to LLMs.
+Choose the implementation that best fits your tech stack:

+### TypeScript/Node.js Implementation

-### Installation
+#### Installation

 Once published to npm: